calnix/DualVeTokenSystem/documents/Contract Explanations/VotingController.md

 1. delegate fees can never be zero,
 2. delegates are expected to vote each epoch.

-That way, every epoch has a clear, valid fee reference.
-If a fee is zero, it simply means the delegate didn’t vote that epoch and won’t receive fees—no ambiguity, no loopholes.
+That way every epoch has a valid fee reference.
+If a fee is zero, it simply means the delegate didn’t vote that epoch and won’t receive fees.

+## `userDelegateAccounting` mapping & nested mapping in `OmnibusDelegateAccount`

+### Why per-pool tracking is essential for delegated claims

+When users claim rewards via `claimRewardsFromDelegate`, they may need to:
+- Claim for the same delegate across different pools (multiple calls)
+- Claim for different delegates, each with their own set of pools

+A user can delegate to several delegates, and each delegate can vote in various pools.
+Sometimes, multiple delegates may even vote in the same pool.
+This means that in `claimRewardsForDelegate`, we **cannot** simply check:
+`require(userDelegateAccounting[epoch][msg.sender][delegate].totalRewards == 0, Errors.RewardsAlreadyClaimed());`
+Doing so would block further claims for other pools or delegates, restricting users to a single claim per delegate per epoch—which is not what we want.

+**The challenge:**
+- We must allow users to claim rewards for each pool, for each delegate, as needed.
+- But we must also prevent double-claiming for the same pool/delegate/epoch combination.

+**The solution:**
+Delegations are tracked at the epoch level, but claims must be tracked at the per-pool level within each user-delegate-epoch entry.
+This ensures:
+- Users can claim for each pool, for each delegate, independently.
+- Double-claims for the same pool/delegate/epoch are blocked, but claims for the same pool via different delegates are allowed.

+To achieve this, we introduce a new struct `OmnibusDelegateAccount` for `userDelegateAccounting`:
+- Tracks the total net rewards claimed (aggregate)
+- Includes a nested mapping for per-pool gross rewards (set when claimed; `== 0` means "not yet claimed")

+This design enables flexible, granular claiming while maintaining strict double-claim prevention.

-# **2. Contract Functions Walkthrough**
+# **3. Contract Functions Walkthrough**

 ## Constructor